-Crab Cakes with Mango Salsa: These crab cakes are soft, flavorful and have fewer fillers, that means you get more crab in every bite and the mango salsa literally adds this fresh fruity flavor that goes perfectly with them.
+Crab Cakes with Mango Salsa: These crab cakes are soft, flavorful and have fewer fillers, which means you get more crab in every bite and the mango salsa adds a fresh fruity flavor that goes perfectly with them.
+This is a healthy crab cakes recipe.

 Crab Cakes with Mango Salsa is our favorite snack and we always make extra as they tend to disappear as soon as served.